mehtaharsh16/daniel.feldroy.com/posts/adding-django-form-instance-attributes.md

   - forms
 time_to_read: 2
 title: Adding Django form instance attributes
+description: "Sometimes in the `clean()`, `clean_FOO` or `save()` methods of a Django form, you need to have additional form instance attributes available.
+A sample case for this is having `user_id` available.
+This is a simple example of how to do it in Class-Based Views."
 ---

 Sometimes in the `clean()`, `clean_FOO` or `save()` methods of a Django